MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ---
 title: "How to run a C# program"
-description: "Beginner's guide on how to run a simple C# program in Visual Studio." ms.custom: "get-started" ms.date: 10/16/2019 ms.technology: vs-ide-general
+description: "Beginner's guide on how to run a C# program in Visual Studio." ms.custom: "get-started" ms.date: 10/16/2019 ms.technology: vs-ide-general